 Spray metal surfaces with a primer made specifically for metals, such as True Value X-O Rust rust-inhibiting primer.
 You can also apply metal primer with a brush.
 This method may be necessary for some areas, but using an aerosol primer and paint often provides the best, smoothest coverage results on metal.
 For best results, apply two coats.
 When spraying, "back-brush" (painting over just-applied paint before it begins to dry) to work the paint into the surface so it will adhere better and any drips will be smoothed out.
 If you are painting something exposed to the elements, such as patio furniture, or an object exposed to high humidity, such as a kitchen appliance or a piece of furniture to be used in a bathroom, be sure to use a primer with mildew prevention.

-Allow primer to dry thoroughly for at least 24 hours.
+Allow the primer to dry thoroughly for at least 24 hours.
 Primer does not always feel wet or tacky before it is completely dry.

-After using aerosol primer (or paint), tip the can upside down and depress the nozzle for a few seconds until paint stops coming out.
+After using an aerosol primer (or paint), tip the can upside down and depress the nozzle for a few seconds until paint stops coming out.
 Next, wipe off the nozzle with a cloth.
 This prevents the nozzle from being clogged the next time you use the can.

 Step 6: Apply Topcoat

-Spray on a coat of True Value X-O Rust Paint & Primer in One or apply it using a small to medium-sized paintbrush.
+Spray on a coat of True Value X-O Rust Paint & Primer in One or apply it using a small to a medium-sized paintbrush.
 Spray painting gets the job done fast and provides excellent coverage and a smooth finish.
 Hold the can about 8 to 12 inches from the object you're painting and keep the can moving to avoid excess paint that can drip.
 Apply several light coats.
-If you've painted furniture or an appliance, let the paint dry for at least 24 hours before using.
+If you've painted furniture or an appliance, let the paint dry for at least 24 hours before using it.